kmcquil/Global_Hillshade/docker/notes.md

 # Notes from getting this thing to build

+- The rayshade_r_py.sif was built from a Dockerfile using the original Rayshade package (devtools::install_github("tylermorganwall/rayshader")).
+- The rayshade_km.sif was built from the Dockerfile in this folder and uses my updated version of the Rayshade package.

 ### Create a dockerfile
 - An Ubuntu R image is used as the base for the image.
 - Necessary R libraries are installed from requirements.R.